 Passive dividend income is great but rising dividend income over time is even better.
 This means I don’t just blindly buy companies that pay dividends.
 I use a few metrics to screen for my portfolio holdings.
 Here are some popular ones:

 - Dividend growth and dividend history.
 I like companies that tend to grow their dividends every year.
 I also like companies that have paid dividends for decades or generations.

 You can also start your screen from Canadian and U.S. dividend champions or aristocrats.

 iShares CDZ is a Canadian Dividend Aristocrats Index ETF.
 It holds Canadian companies that have increased their ordinary cash dividend every year for the last five years.

-Here’s a source of U.S. dividend champions/aristocrats, challengers and more.
 Typically, U.S. dividend aristocrats have increased their payouts to shareholders for the last 25 consecutive years.
-I recall at last count there were about 51 or 52 such U.S. companies in that list – which is updated every year.
+I recall at the time of this post there were about 51 or 52 such U.S. companies in that list – which is updated every year.

 - Dividend payout ratio.
 I like companies that aren’t sacrificing all their cash to reward shareholders.
+I mean, share buybacks are good for shareholders too!
 Therefore companies that have a modest payout ratio are companies I tend to focus on.

 - Cash flow.
 I have an affinity to companies that grow their earnings and cash more over time.
 Here is a simple example below; Royal Bank.

 - Modest yield.
 I think this is one of the easiest metrics to use.
 This metric is a measure how much a company pays out in dividends as a percentage of its share price.

 Calculation: Annual dividends / price per share = yield